Each week I share how I saved money, hoping that some of these frugal ideas could be helpful to you.

 I thought I’d share how much I save each week by using my favorite savings formula: combining sales and coupons.
 Or whatever other ways I come up with to be frugal.
-Hopefully some of my methods can be applied to your life.
+Hopefully some of these methods can be applied to your life.

-Flat out broke?
+Related: Flat out broke?
 Try these 5 tips.

 Here are my savings for Week 6 – February 5-11

 This post may contain affiliate links.
 You can view my full disclosure policy here.

 Here are the deals!

 It was very snowy here in Michigan this week, thanks to “Winter Storm Mateo.”
 Luckily I was able to sneak out between snowstorms to stock up on the deals I wanted to get.
 Here are a few pictures from a walk my husband and I took at a nearby park over the weekend.

 Meijer Shopping Trip: